StreamReduce/streamreduce-core/README.md

 - JDK 7
 - Maven 3.x

+# Running StreamReduce from Source #

+To get a standalone instance of StreamReduce running as quickly as possible clone this repository and then run

+	mvn clean install -DskipTests=true -Djetty.run=true

 # Getting Started With StreamReduce Core #

 You can interact with your StreamReduce instance by taking advantage of its REST API.
 We're using `curl` to illustrate how the API works.